Did you know that Ruddington boasts its very own ‘Fame’ school?

 You can watch some of Ruddington’s latest young performers in action >>HERE<< and read a little more history about Ruddington’s very own stage school, including the famous ‘Freedom Dance Dads’ viral video, >>HERE<<.

-Currently there are no further group classes being held due to the COVID-19 Coronavirus pandemic.
-However, if you’d like more information about Freedom Dance & Performance, and get your son or daughter involved when reaching resumes, please visit their Facebook page, contact Stacey by email on firstname.lastname@example.org or on 07548-151-919.
+UPDATE JANUARY 2021: Currently classes are paused again due to the third COVID-19 Coronavirus ‘lockdown’.
+However, if you’d like more information about Freedom Dance & Performance, and to get your son or daughter involved when teaching resumes, please visit their Facebook page, contact Stacey by email on email@example.com or on 07548-151-919.